-Michael E. Fryzel was appointed to the NCUA Board by President George W. Bush on November 30, 2007, his nomination was confirmed by the United States Senate and he was sworn into office as NCUA Chairman on July 29, 2008.
-Mr. Fryzel served in this position to August 24, 2009.
-His term on the NCUA Board expires August 2, 2013.
+Michael E. Fryzel was nominated to the NCUA Board by President George W. Bush on November 30, 2007.
+After U.S. Senate confirmation, Mr. Fryzel took office as NCUA Chairman on July 29, 2008.
+Mr. Fryzel served as Chairman until August 24, 2009.

 Senior Policy Advisor